tomaszstachera/ts-free-multicloud-k8s/README.md

 ![OCI - 400](img/400.png "OCI - 400")
 Of course not - this is Oracle Cloud Infrastructure.
 Here if it says *malformed request* it really means **you have used Availability Domain OCID, but you should use the name** (SIC! again).

-By the way if you look at the [OCI resource example in Terraform docs](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/core_instance) it doesn't contain **any** real values - sample alwas use variables which doesn't have values specified there.
+By the way, if you look at the [OCI resource example in Terraform docs](https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/core_instance) it doesn't contain **any** real values - sample always use variables which don't have values specified there.

 We are moving on, now we hit again 404: